 This crazy lake is full of giant inflatables, zip lines, waterslides, trampolines and the infamous BLOB feature (which is just as much fun to watch).

-Outside in Climbing Gym and Mountain State Miniature Golf
+Outside in Climbing Gym & Mountain State Miniature Golf

-In Beckley, WV you will find an indoor climbing gym, miniature golf course and coffee shop all wrapped up in one.
+In Beckley, WV you’ll find an indoor climbing gym, miniature golf course and coffee shop all in one.

 New River Gorge Annual Adventure Events